 - Close the Outlook app completely

-- Reopen the Outlook app
+- Reopen it

-- Pull down to refresh the calendar list
+- Pull down to refresh

 Frequently asked questions